dhowai/portfolio-5-electric-axles/README.md

 -   Footer
     - Links redirect to the correct social media on a new page.
+    - Mailchimp was used to get the users email and to add them to the sites newsletter.
+    - After subscribing to the newsletter, a pop up infroms the user they have been added to the newsletter list.
+    - This is reflected in mailchimps contacts overview.

 -   Products
     - The default all products page displays products by the date they were added.